brycethomas/brycethomas.github.io/_posts/2014-05-03-a-successful-phd-workflow-for-programmers.md

 PhD.
-You'll also come to find that [I/O redirection](http://linuxcommand.org/lts0060.php) often trivially solves routine computation steps with built in commands, meaning you have to write less code.
+You'll also come to find that [I/O redirection](http://linuxcommand.org/lts0060.php) often trivially solves routine computation steps with built in commands, meaning you get to write less code.
 Even if you're familiar with *none* of the tools mentioned in this post (Git, Shell scripting, LaTeX, Emacs), think of these as learning opportunities.
 You'll walk away with an appreciation of a widely used version control system, a generic